Stop Searching for Meanings

 If you have been working on a project, you will reach an important milestone and have reason to celebrate.
 If you just wrapped up your project, the Four of Wands represents the personal gratification of a job well done, a goal attained, and a vision beginning to be realised.
 You should be proud!

-The Four of Wands reversed can indicate that you are celebrating the achievement of a personal goal, for example, reaching your goal weight, quitting smoking, or doing yoga for 30 days in a row.
+The Four of Wands reversed can indicate that you are celebrating the achievement of a personal goal, for example, quitting smoking, or doing yoga for 30 days in a row.
 You do not feel compelled to proclaim this achievement to others, instead choosing to create your own special reward for the hard work you put in.
-You may also be in the midst of your journey and yet to reach the finish line, hence preferring to honour this mini-milestone privately.
+You may also be in the midst of your journey and yet to reach the finish line, hence preferring to honor this mini-milestone privately.
 When you finally do arrive at the finish line, it’ll be worth celebrating with friends and family.

 The reversed Four of Wands can also mean that you have achieved a level of inner harmony and stability.
 If you doubted yourself in the past or struggled with self-acceptance or empathy, the appearance of this card is a welcome sign that you have found a sense of greater balance within yourself.
 You know who you are and why you are here.
 You have ‘come home’ to yourself and your Inner Being.